UNICORE-EU/unicore-docs/source/user-docs/rest-api/index.rst

  $ curl -X POST BASE/storages/{id}/files/some_directory/actions/extract --data-binary @params.json -H "Content-Type: application/json"

-This would extract metadata from the files in the "some_directory" directory.
+This would extract metadata from the files in the *some_directory* directory.

 The POSTed JSON can be empty ``{}``, or it may contain extra parameters controlling the extraction process.
 Currently only a single parameter is supported, which controls the recursion depth for